 Lobar/Shotgun Microphone Generalities And Characteristics

-- Sometimes has side lobes of sensitivity (18 dB less sensitive that on axis or more).
+- Sometimes has side lobes of sensitivity (18 dB less sensitive than on axis or more)

 Only Achievable By Physical Acoustic Labyrinth (Interference Tube)

 The shotgun/lobar pattern is only achievable by adding an interference tube in front of an already directional microphone capsule.